ZHAOBenyun/CUBIT/README.md

 </div>
 <br>
 <div  style="text-align: center; font-size: 17px;" >
-1.Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong
+1.Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong  <br />
     2.School of Electronics and Information Engineering,Tongji University

 </div>